mikr13/system-design-interview/README.md

 ## Building blocks

+### Vertical vs. Horizontal Scaling

+- Vertical Scaling: Involves adding more resources (CPU, RAM, storage) to a single server to handle increased load.
+It is simpler to implement but has limitations in terms of maximum capacity and can lead to a single point of failure.
+- Horizontal Scaling: Involves adding more servers to a system to distribute the load.
+It is more complex to implement but offers better scalability, fault tolerance, and redundancy.

+### Preprocessing & Cron Jobs

+Preprocessing involves preparing data before it is used by the main application.
+This can include tasks like data cleaning, transformation, and aggregation.
+It can be done at non-peak hours to reduce the load on the main system.
+Cron jobs are scheduled tasks that run at specific intervals.
+They can be used for various purposes, such as: ETL (Extract, Transform, Load) processes, sending out periodic reports, or performing routine maintenance tasks like database backups.

+### Backups & Replication

+Backups are copies of data stored separately to protect against data loss.
+Regular backups should be scheduled, and multiple versions should be kept to allow recovery from different points in time.
+Replication involves creating copies of data across multiple servers or locations to ensure high availability and fault tolerance.
+Common replication strategies include master-slave replication (one primary server with multiple read-only replicas) and multi-master replication (multiple servers that can handle both reads and writes).

+### Microservices vs. Monoliths vs Distributed Systems

+- Monolithic Architecture: In a monolithic architecture, all components of the application are tightly integrated into a single codebase.
+This can simplify development and deployment but can lead to challenges in scaling, maintaining, and updating the application as it grows.
+- Microservices Architecture: In a microservices architecture, the application is divided into smaller, independent services that communicate with each other through APIs.
+This allows for better scalability, flexibility, and maintainability, as each service can be developed, deployed, and scaled independently.
+However, it introduces complexity in terms of service discovery, inter-service communication, and data consistency.
+Often only the services that require independent scaling due to high load are designed as microservices, while others remain part of the monolith.
+- Distributed Systems: A distributed system is a collection of independent computers that work together to provide a unified service.
+This architecture is designed to handle large-scale applications that require high availability, fault tolerance, and scalability.
+Distributed systems can be more complex to design and manage due to issues like network latency, data consistency, and fault tolerance.
+Generally, a distributed system will consist of multiple microservices working together across different nodes/zones/regions.

 ### Domain Name System (DNS)

 DNS translates human-readable domain names into machine-readable IP addresses.
 When designing DNS systems, considerations include: